Mclean

 Frequently Asked Questions

 It depends entirely on your specific address.
 McLean spans two high school pyramids: Langley High School and McLean High School.
 Do not rely on neighborhood names, ZIP codes, or maps to determine school assignment.
-Verify any address using the official FCPS School Locator tool, or ask your agent to confirm before submitting an offer.
+Verify any address using the official FCPS School Locator tool.

 The primary options are the WMATA Silver Line (McLean Station or Tysons Station) and driving via the George Washington Memorial Parkway or I-495 / I-66.
 By Metro, downtown D.C. is approximately 25–35 minutes from McLean Station.
 By car during off-peak hours, the drive can be as short as 20 minutes; peak-hour commutes to downtown range from 30–50 minutes depending on destination.
 The mean travel time to work for McLean residents is approximately 28 minutes (ACS 2024).